Student Scholarship/Stipend Deadline - February 1, 2020

-The Council for Maryland Archeology is currently accepting applications for a $250.00 stipend to a student presenting a paper at the Mid-Atlantic Archeological Conference (MAAC) in Virginia Beach, Virginia.
+The Council for Maryland Archeology is currently accepting applications for a $250.00 stipend to a student presenting a paper at the Mid-Atlantic Archeological Conference (MAAC) in Ocean City, Maryland.
 This stipend is awarded annually to assist participating students with conference expenses.

 Criteria for this award include the following: